grafster/grav-plugin-online-scout-manager/README.md

 # Online Scout Manager Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of the plugin.**

 The **Online Scout Manager** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
 Downloads programme and event data from Online Scout Manager (OSM) for display in Grav

 ## Installation